 Walnut Creek is a good example of a compromise between San Francisco and Sacramento.

 It is only 30 miles east of San Francisco.
 It is also on the BART line (Bay Area Rapid Transit), which makes the journey from Walnut Creek to San Francisco downtown about 35 minutes.

 Walnut Creek enjoys warmer weather than San Francisco, and the summers there are not scorching hot either.
-The place boasts a great shopping and eating out experience, and apparently it is possible to enjoy walking there as it’s pedestrian-friendly.
+The place boasts great shopping and eating out experience, and apparently, it is possible to enjoy walking there as it’s pedestrian-friendly.

 Best places to live in the USA – final thoughts

 There are dozens and dozens of fantastic retirement destinations in the States and choose the best one is a hard task.

 The true answer is that there is no single best location for every person.
 The answer depends entirely on you – and even then, there’s no single best place that truly “has it all” for most people.

 The best way to find the right one for you is to explore the country and try different places yourself before committing to one of them.